Second Highest Salary

 Welcome to exploring a classic SQL interview challenge: “How many different ways can you write an SQL statement that fetches the second-highest salary?”

-1. RANK() Function
+1. DENSE_RANK() Function

 2. TOP 1 and MAX() Function

-3. OFFSET and FETCH Clauses
+5. OFFSET and FETCH with DISTINCT

 However, it’s worth noting that this exercise is an excellent way to illustrate SQL’s flexibility in offering multiple solutions to the same problem.
 While performance tuning isn’t the focus of this post, I do recommend running each query on a sizable dataset to compare execution speeds and review the generated execution plans.
-This can serve as a valuable starting point for understanding how your database management system optimizes different SQL constructs.
+This can be a valuable starting point for understanding how your database management system optimizes different SQL constructs.

 DROP TABLE IF EXISTS #Employees;